zahra-alii/zahra-alii/README.md

 - 🌱 I’m currently learning **JavaScript, Python and React.**

-- 👯 I’m looking to collaborate on **awesome full-stack development projects.**
+- 👯 I’m looking to collaborate on **awesome web development projects.**

 - 🤝 I’m looking for help with **C++**